You’re sitting in front of the computer screen trying to write an email to send to your email list.

 And who are you most likely to buy from?
 Yup – someone you trust.

 So tell short (and relevant) stories about yourself, show people what a day in your life looks like, introduce your pet or family or employees, give a behind the scenes tour of your business.

-Don’t be overly familiar with your readers but do give them a glimpse into who you are and what motivates you.
+Don’t be overly familiar with your readers or share anything that could put your personal security at risk, but do give them a glimpse into who you are and what motivates you.

 Let your personality shine through.

 So, what are YOU going to write about today?
 Let me know in the comments below!